-Step 4: Determine a scaled score for both School Progress, Part A using Table 5.3 and School Progress, Part B using the School Progress: Relative Performance Lookup Tables in conjunction with the scaling methodology provided in this chapter.
+Step 4: Determine a scaled score for both School Progress, Part A using Table 5.3 on page 58 and School Progress, Part B using the School Progress: Relative Performance Lookup Tables in conjunction with the scaling methodology provided on page 58.
 For high schools with STAAR and CCMR data, scaled scores are calculated for both parts and then averaged.
-For campuses registered under alternative education accountability, use the School Progress: Retest Growth Lookup Table 5.6.
+For campuses registered under alternative education accountability, use the School Progress: Retest Growth Lookup Table 5.6 beginning on page 64.